Domestic & Family Violence

 - 73% of all Texans believe that domestic violence is a serious problem in Texas.

-- Provided safe shelter to 473 victims of family violence.
+- Provided safe shelter to 652 victims of domestic violence and sexual assault.